-Based on the trophic status of water characteristics, Beartrap Lake is considered to be mesotrophic (see A Brief Introduction to Limnology at the end of this report).
-Given that lakes in Alberta are productive, in the context of this province, Beartrap Lake is below average in nutrient concentrations and algae.
-Total phosphorus, total Kkeldahl nitrogen, and water greenness (measured as chlorophyll a) concentrations were throughout the summer of 2006, with the exception of a small dip in TP and TKN concentrations in mid-August.
-In general, the quality and clarity of Beartrap Lake is good.
+Based on lake water characteristics, Beartrap Lake is considered mesotrophic (see A Brief Introduction to Limnology at the end of this report).
+Given that lakes in Alberta tend to be productive, Beartrap Lake is below average in nutrient concentrations and algae biomass.
+Total phosphorus, total Kjeldahl nitrogen, and chlorophyll a concentrations (a measure of algae biomass) increased between June and July, and decreased slightly from August to September (Figure 4).

-Figure 5.
-Total Phosphorus, Chlorophyll a (amount of algae), Total Kkeldahl Nitrogen concentrations for Beartrap Lake, summer 2006.
+Figure 4.
+Total phosphorus, total nitrogen, and chlorophyll a (a measure of algae biomass) concentrations for Beartrap Lake during the summer of 2007.

-Beartrap Lake is well protected from acidification; its pH of 9.1 is well above that of pure water (i.e., pH 7; Table 1).
-Beartrap is a hardwater lake: ion concentrations (Table 1) are high.
+Beartrap Lake is well protected from acidification.
+In 2007, lake pH = 8.9 was well above that of pure water (i.e., pH 7).
+Beartrap Lake is a hardwater lake and ion concentrations are high (Table 1).
 Dominant ions include bicarbonate, carbonate, sodium, and magnesium.
-Atmospheric deposition of acidifying pollutants from human activities can often be seen in increasing sulphate and nitrate/nitrite concentrations.
-It is difficult to make conclusion regarding trends in ion concentrations at this time due to the lack of monitoring data for this lake.
+Atmospheric deposition of acidifying pollutants from human activities can often increase sulphate and nitrate/nitrite concentrations.
 Typically, increased magnesium, bicarbonate, and sulphate concentrations would indicate increased groundwater discharge, relative to surface runoff.
-Furthermore, reduced water level can also cause a concentration of ions.
-Given that water levels in Beartrap have varied around a constant mean value, we cannot speculate nor make predictions on whether these ions have become more concentrated in recent years or remained stable.
+Furthermore, reduced water levels can also cause a change in ion concentration.
+It is difficult to make conclusion regarding trends in ion concentrations due to the lack of data for Beartrap Lake.

-The average concentrations of various heavy metals (as total recoverable concentrations) in Beartrap Lake during the summer of 2006 were below CCME guidelines for the Protection of Freshwater Aquatic Life.
-Results of the metal analyses, compared to guideline values, are listed in Appendix 1.
+The average concentrations of various heavy metals (as total recoverable concentrations) in Beartrap Lake during the summer of 2007 were below CCME guidelines for the Protection of Freshwater Aquatic Life (Appendix 1).